glotzerlab/gsd/doc/fl-examples.rst

     f.end_frame();
     f.close();

-Open a :py:class:`gsd.fl.GSDFile` object to access gsd files on disk.
+Instantiate a :py:class:`gsd.fl.GSDFile` object to access gsd files on disk.
 Add any number of named data chunks to each frame in the file with :py:meth:`gsd.fl.GSDFile.write_chunk()`.
 The data must be a 1 or 2 dimensional numpy array of a simple numeric type (or a data type that will automatically